collective/collective.configviews/README.rst

 How it works
 ============

-This add-ons define three components:
+This add-ons define two components:

-* IConfigurableView
-* IConfigurationProvider
+* ConfigurableView
-* IConfigurationMutator
+* Registry (IConfigurationStorage)

 The main idea, is you just have to create an zope.interface to define settings schema and set this schema in the 'settings_schema' attributes of the view.